HeliumProject/Core/Documentation/Intro-Coding.md

 ## Spacing, Tabs, Newlines, etc.

-- Use spaces instead of tab characters.
+- Use tabs for indentation.
 - Use 4-space indenting.
 - Place curly braces on their own line.
 - Put spaces after open parentheses and before close parentheses.